futurewei-cloud/chogori-platform/docs/TSO.md

 struct TSOWorkerControlInfo
 {
-    bool      IsReadyToIssueTS      - if this core is allowed to issue TS, could be false for various reasons uint16_t  TbeNanoSecStep        - step to skip between timestam, actually same as the number of worker cores uint64_t  TbeTESAdjustment      - batch ending time adjustment from current chrono::steady_clock::now();
+    bool      IsReadyToIssueTS      - if this core is allowed to issue TS, could be false for various reasons uint16_t  TBENanoSecStep        - step to skip between timestam, actually same as the number of worker cores uint64_t  TBEAdjustment         - timestamp batch end time adjustment from current chrono::steady_clock::now();
     uint16_t  TsDelta               - batch starting time adjustment from TbeTSEAdjustment, basically the uncertainty window size uint64_t  ReservedTimeShreshold - reservedTimeShreshold upper bound, the generated batch and TS in it can't be bigger than that uint8_t   TTLus                 - TTL of batch on the client side in microseconds }
 ```

 A worker core doesn't coordinate with other worker core, as cross-core communication is expensive(>0.5 microsecond in SeaStar), so we need to make sure different work core will issue batch of different timestamp (even at the same nano second).
-Thus, for each work core, it will use its SeaStar core ID as starting base of nano second value in the TbeTSEBase and each timestamp in the batch will be number of work core, i.e. TbeNanoSecStep away from each other.
+Thus, for each work core, it will use its SeaStar core ID as starting base of nano second value in the TbeTSEBase and each timestamp in the batch will be number of work core, i.e. TBENanoSecStep away from each other.
 For example, say we have 20 worker cores and their id are 0, 1, ...
 19, then for core 0, the nano second value in the starting batch (of the microsecond) will be 0, 20, 40, ... and core 1 will be 1, 21, 41, ... etc. For each microsecond, each worker core can issue at most 1000/number or work core time stamps.

 To make sure a worker core doesn't issue duplicate timestamp across different client requests within the same microsecond, each worker core keep a local value of microsecondOfLastRequest, timestampCounterOflastMicrosecond, which are initialized to 0 both, so that we can avoid this issue.

 The detail of steps of a worker core processing the cleint request is following:
 ```
 1. Upon request arrival, check okToIssueTS, if false, return ServerNotReady error (should have different error code if current server is not TSO master instance).
-2. get tNow = system_clock::now(); calculate intended TbeTESBase = tNow(set last three digits of nano second to 0) + coreId;
+2. get tNow = steady_clock::now(); tNowAdj = tNow + TBEAdjustment; calculate intended TBEBase = tNowAdj(set last three digits of nano second to 0) + coreId;
-3. if TbeTESBase != microsecondOfLastRequest,
+3. if TBEBase != microsecondOfLastRequest,
      then
      {      set timestampCounterOflastMicrosecond = 0,
-            and set return value TSCount = min (1000/TbeNanoSecStep, batchSizeRequested) as the max amount of timestamp in a batch is 1000/TbeNanoSecStep;
+            and set return value TSCount = min (1000/TBENanoSecStep, batchSizeRequested) as the max amount of timestamp in a batch is 1000/TBENanoSecStep;
      }
      else
      {
-         if (1000/TbeNanoSecStep - microsecondOfLastRequest) < batchSizeRequested
+         if (1000/TBENanoSecStep - microsecondOfLastRequest) < batchSizeRequested
          then
          {
              busy wait till next microsecond (or schedule this task to the end of client request scheduling group and redo from begining)
-             // after wait with new(next) microsecond TbeTESBase set return value TSCount = min (1000/TbeNanoSecStep, batchSizeRequested) }
+             // after wait with new(next) microsecond TBEBase set return value TSCount = min (1000/TBENanoSecStep, batchSizeRequested) }
          else
          {
-             set TbeTESBase += timestampCounterOflastMicrosecond *  TbeNanoSecStep;
+             set TBEBase += timestampCounterOflastMicrosecond *  TBENanoSecStep;
          }
      }
-4. check updated possible last timestmap in the batch is before reservedTimeShreshold, i.e. if  (TbeTESBase + (batchSizeRequested -1) * TbeNanoSecStep) > reservedTimeShreshold, return ServerNotReady error;
+4. check updated possible last timestmap in the batch is before reservedTimeShreshold, i.e. if  (TBEBase + (batchSizeRequested -1) * TBENanoSecStep) > reservedTimeShreshold, return ServerNotReady error;
-5. generating the return batch with update TbeTESBase, batchSizeRequested, TbeNanoSecStep, TsDelta, TSOId and return to client; update microsecondOfLastRequest and timestampCounterOflastMicrosecond
+5. generating the return batch with update TBEBase, batchSizeRequested, TBENanoSecStep, TsDelta, TSOId and return to client; update microsecondOfLastRequest and timestampCounterOflastMicrosecond
 ```